pelias/documentation/leaflet-geocoder.md

 Through a process known as [geocoding](search.md), Mapzen Search allows you to enter an address or the name of a landmark or business, and then it translates the result in to the geographic coordinates for mapping.
 Mapzen Search is built on [Pelias](https://github.com/pelias), an open-source geocoding project.

 In this walkthrough, you will learn how to make a map with a search box that allows you to enter addresses and place names and locate them on a map.
 To complete the tutorial, you should have some familiarity with HTML and JavaScript, although all the source code is provided.
-You will need an [API key](https://mapzen.com/developers) to use Mapzen Search, which requires a GitHub account for authorization.
+You will need an [API key](https://mapzen.com/developers) (which is provided for you at MaptimeOAK) to use Mapzen Search, which requires a GitHub account for authorization.
 You can use any text editor and operating system, but must maintain an Internet connection while you are working.
 The tutorial should take about 30 minutes to complete.

 ## Download and install the dependencies